Can Fine-Tuning Erase Your Edits? On the Fragile Coexistence of Knowledge Editing and Adaptation: Results

 \subsection{Editing Performance after Fine-tuning}

-Tab.~\ref {tab:edit_perf_ft_wise} presents the editing success rate (ES) of GPT-J, GPT2-XL, and Llama2 on zsRE, before and after fine-tuning on Commonsense datasets.
-Results for the remaining metrics (PS and NS), as well as the results on other datasets (COUNTERFACT and HotpotQA) or using MEND, are provided in Tab.~\ref{tab:over_ke_perf_gptj} to~\ref{tab:ds_perf_another} in Appendix~\ref{sec:overall_edit_perf_in_detail}.
-We also present the performance of editing-only ($M_{\text{ed}}$) and fine-tuning-only ($M_{\text{ft}}$) in the Tab.~\ref{tab:ds_breakdown_gpt2_zsre_ftgroup1}-Tab.~\ref{tab:ds_breakdown_gptj_cf_ftgroup2}, validating the setup.
+Tab.~\ref {tab:edit_perf_ft_wise} presents the ES of GPT-J, GPT2-XL, and Llama2 on \zsre, before and after fine-tuning on Commonsense datasets.
+Results for PS and NS, as well as the results for other experimental configurations (i.e., \cf and HotpotQA datasets, MEND method, and Llama 3.1 model), are provided in Tab.~\ref{tab:over_ke_perf_mend} and Tab.~\ref{tab:ds_perf_another} in App.~\ref{app:supplementary_results}.
+We also present the performance of KE-only ($M_{\text{ed}}$) and FT-only ($M_{\text{ft}}$) in App.~\ref{app:ke_perf_breakdown} and App.~\ref{app:ft_perf_breakdown}, validating the setup.

-Overall, \textbf{fine-tuning reduces editing performance}, with only four exceptions showing comparable editing performance to $M_\text{ed}$ (``No ft'' in Tab.~\ref{sec:results_ed_ft}).
-For example, when applying MEMIT to edit 1000 facts on GPT2-XL, after full fine-tuning, the ES increases by $3.37$ percentage points (p.p.).
-This is counterintuitive, as some target edits that initially failed became successful after fine-tuning.
-We further analyze this in Sec.~\ref{sec:qualitative_analysis}.
-Among all decay cases, LoRA fine-tuning on Llama2 after 1000 edits on zsRE using AlphaEdit brings the largest decrease in editing performance, from $93.23\%$ to $50.45\%$.
+Overall, \textbf{fine-tuning reduces editing performance}, with only four exceptions showing comparable editing performance to $M_\text{ed}$ (``No ft'' in Tab.~\ref{tab:edit_perf_ft_wise}).
+For example, when editing 1000 facts using MEMIT on GPT2-XL, after full fine-tuning, the ES increases by $3.37$ percentage points (p.p.).
+It is counterintuitive that fine-tuning on data unrelated to the target editing knowledge causes previously unsuccessful edits to succeed.
+We refer to such edits as \textit{Emergent edits} and analyze them further in Sec.~\ref{sec:qualitative_analysis}.
+Among all decay cases, LoRA on Llama2 after 1000 edits on \zsre using AlphaEdit yields the largest decrease in editing performance, from $93.23\%$ to $50.45\%$.
 Additionally, while fine-tuning impairs KE performance, the extent of this effect varies across KE setups, fine-tuning configurations, and models, as discussed below.
-We do not conduct fine-tuning on DeepSeek, as its KE performance is substantially lower than that of other models, rendering it impractical for further adoption in downstream tasks.
-Additional discussion is provided in Sec.~\ref{sec:deepseek_analysis}.